sepal-contrib/fcdm/doc/en.rst

         The year is automatically set to the start year of the **reference** period.

--   no forest map: there will be no forest masking
+-   No forest map: there will be no forest masking

 The user can also use any GEE asset by setting it's value in the :code:`textfield` or selecting an image in the raster list.
 The image needs to be a mask with values of the first band set to:
 -   0 for non-forest